StandardGiraffe/word-walker/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/word_walker.
+Bug reports and pull requests are welcome on GitHub at https://github.com/StandardGiraffe/word_walker.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+...
+That said, I'm expecting to work on this thing all by myself for now.

 ## License